Maute History, Family Crest & Coats of Arms

 Early History of the Maute family

-Another 319 words (23 lines of text) covering the years 1174 and 1800 are included under the topic Early Maute History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maute research.
+Another 160 words (11 lines of text) covering the years 1174 and 1800 are included under the topic Early Maute History in all our PDF Extended History products and printed products wherever possible.

 Maute Spelling Variations